apache/nuttx/configs/sama5d3x-ek/README.txt

     11. Support the USB high-speed EHCI host driver can be enabled by changing the NuttX configuration file as follows.
 If EHCI is enabled by itself, then only high-speed devices can be supported.
-If OHCI is also enabled, then all low-, full-, and high speed devices should work.
+If OHCI is also enabled, then all low-, full-, and high speed devices will work.

         System Type -> ATSAMA5 Peripheral Support
           CONFIG_SAMA5_UHPHS=y                 : USB Host High Speed